Why a Silk Scarf Is the New Art Print

 A piece in an edition of 100 that's been retired has two properties: supply is permanently capped, and future demand can only be met by the secondary market.
 Whether that drives collector-level resale prices depends on whether the work accumulates aesthetic recognition over time.
 Most editions don't.
 Some do.

-The historical comparison point most people reach for is the Zika Ascher / Henri Matisse "Oceanie" scarf commissions of 1946—limited silk screens designed by major 20th-century artists, produced in made to order, now selling for millions at auction.
+The historical comparison point most people reach for is the Zika Ascher / Henri Matisse "Oceanie" scarf commissions of 1946—limited silk screens designed by major 20th-century artists, produced in limited screen-printed editions.
 Most editions don't become that.
 But the structural possibility exists because the edition model ensures scarcity from day one.

 The investment case for independent-studio scarves